Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Impact Statement

 \section{Impact Statement}

 \method{}'s ability to train models without ground truth could make model improvement more accessible in domains where expert labels are expensive, such as medical advice, legal reasoning, and creative writing.
 This approach could benefit applications where traditional supervision is impractical or costly.
-As with any training method based on consensus, peer agreement may not always align with objective quality, particularly on subjective tasks.
-We recommend standard safeguards such as fairness audits and human oversight when deploying in high-stakes domains.
+As with any training method based on consensus, peer agreement may not always align with objective quality.
+We recommend standard safeguards such as fairness audits and human oversight on top of the trained model when deploying in high-stakes settings.